usamaelshazly/opc-terraform-kubernetes-installer/README.md

 To access the Traefik dashboard, browse to the public IP address of the instance on port 8080.

-_Keys are provided for simplicity only, for long running deployments it is recommended that you replace the provided keys prior to deployment._
+_**Keys are provided for simplicity only, for long running deployments it is strongly recommended that you replace the provided keys prior to deployment.**_

 ### Scale, upgrade, or delete the cluster: